 Section 473 of the Local Government Act requires an official community plan to include targets for GHG emissions as well as policies and actions of the local government to assist in achieving those targets.
-The targets provided in Table 3-1 are drawn from the LAPs, which have been repealed and replaced with this plan, and reflect the former provincial targets from 2011.
+The targets provided in Table 3-2 are drawn from the individual official community plans, which have been repealed and replaced with this plan, and reflect the former provincial targets from 2011.
 The targets in the MOCP will consider the new provincial targets in tandem with available data to measure performance (GHG emission targets using 2016 baseline data).